AllenNeuralDynamics/exaspim-control/README.md

 >[!IMPORTANT]
 > The ExA-SPIM system operates at data rates up to 1.8 GB/sec.
 Datasets can also be multiple terabytes.
 Therefore it is recommended to have a large M.2 or U.2/3 NVME drive for data storage.
+---
 >[!IMPORTANT]
 > Each raw camera is 288 megapixels (14192x10640 px).
 Live streaming therefore requires on-the-fly generation of multiple resolutions for each raw camera frame at high speed.
 This repository computes this pyramid using a GPU.
 Therefore it is recommended to have a decent GPU with at least 16 GB of RAM (i.e. NVIDIA A4000 or above).# New Document
+---
 > [!WARNING]
-> By factory default, the Vieworks VP-151MX (or other model) cameras have firmware enablewd dark signal non-uniformity (DSNU) correction enabled.
+> By factory default, the Vieworks VP-151MX (or other model) cameras have firmware enablewd dark pyqtSignal non-uniformity (DSNU) correction enabled.
 This results in non-uniform background pattern for lower light level imaging (i.e. fluorescence microscopy).
 This can be disabled by Vieworks over a remote support session by contacting [**support@vieworks.com**](support@vieworks.com)

 ### Documentation